 Two hours, three minutes and two seconds.
 That is the fastest time established by a human being running the Marathon.

-The above clip is a time-lapsed video produced by the Jet Propulsion Laboratory, from the POV of the Opportunity rover's stereoscopic cameras, showing its progression from January 2004 to April of 20015.
-The rover's top speed is 0.18 km/h.
+The below clip is a time-lapsed video produced by the Jet Propulsion Laboratory, from the POV of the Opportunity rover’s stereoscopic cameras, showing its progression from January 2004 to April of 2015.
+The rover’s top speed is 0.18 km/h.

 By comparison, the Apollo 17 astronauts traveled a total distance of 35.74 km on the lunar surface with the ‘moon buggy’ vehicle, just behind the Soviet Lunokhod 2 rover, who covered a total distance of 39 km in 1973.
 All this making Opportunity the undisputed long-distance champion in the entire solar system.